christylernz/aichat-export-viewer/TESTING-SETUP.md

 **Understanding this code:**

-- We import the default Jest configuration for LWC
+- We import the default Jest configuration for LWC from the preset package
-- `...jestConfig` spreads (copies) all the configuration settings
+- `...jestConfig` is JavaScript spread syntax - it copies all the configuration settings
-- This gives us all the LWC-specific Jest settings without writing them ourselves
+- This gives us all the LWC-specific Jest settings without having to write them ourselves

+**What does this preset provide?** It configures:

+- How to transform (compile) LWC components
+- How to resolve LWC module imports
+- How to serialize LWC elements in test output
+- The jsdom test environment

-### Step 2.3: Configure Module Paths
+### Step 2.2: Configure Module Paths

-Jest needs to know where your LWC components are located.
+After you define a preset, update the `moduleNameMapper` entry of the Jest config to point to where your LWC components live.
 Update your `jest.config.js`:

 ```javascript
 const { jestConfig } = require('@lwc/jest-preset');